 Graduate students can get involved through our sophisticated lab facilities, Center for the Advanced Study of Human Paleobiology and fieldwork trips around the world.
 Students also benefit from the department’s century-long scholarly relationship with the Smithsonian Institution.

 With a low student-to-faculty ratio, students can find mentors with expertise in Mesoamerica, maritime archaeology, gender and feminist studies, displaced and migrant populations, post-conflict reconstruction and more.

 Limited work-study positions are available with the department for eligible students.
-The positions usually involve laboratory work.
+The positions usually involve laboratory or administrative work.

 Department Administrative Positions

 There are administrative jobs in the offices of Anthropological Quarterly and the Center for the Advanced Study of Human Paleobiology.
 Jobs are posted on the department website and in the department office when available; contact the department for more information.